Hanjia Lyu

 Hanjia Lyu, Long Chen, Yu Wang, Jiebo Luo

-[PDF] [Bibtex]
+[PDF]

 We characterize the Twitter users who use controversial terms and those who use non-controversial terms for COVID-19.
-We find significant differences between these two groups of Twitter users across their demographics, user-level features like the number of followers, political following status, as well as geo-locations.

 Awards